US official: IS leader believed dead in US military assault

 WASHINGTON (AP) — Abu Bakr al-Baghdadi, the shadowy leader of the Islamic State group who presided over its global jihad and became arguably the world’s most wanted man, is believed dead after being targeted by a U.S. military raid in Syria.

 A U.S. official told The Associated Press late Saturday that al-Baghdadi was targeted in Syria’s Idlib province.
 The official said confirmation that the IS chief was killed in an explosion is pending.
 No other details were available.
+The official was not authorized to discuss the strike and spoke on condition of anonymity.

 President Donald Trump teased a major announcement, tweeting Saturday night that “Something very big has just happened!”
 A White House spokesman, Hogan Gidley, would say only that the president would be making a “major statement” at 9 a.m.
 EDT Sunday.